 Layering English Ivy

 English ivy spreads on the ground naturally by layering, which partially explains its invasive tendencies.
 Pale green ivy runners or vines spread along the ground and climb walls and trees.
 Leaves and roots grow from nodes along the runners.
-You can propagate ivy plants by promoting layering with ivy growing outdoors.
+You can propagate ivy plants by taking advantage of this layering habit.

 In summer, pin a runner to the ground with wire landscape staples or pieces of wire formed into U-shapes.
 Keep the soil moist around the pinned runner and roots will grow from these nodes.

 When they do, use a knife to cut 3-inch-long sections from the runner with a rooted node in the middle of each section.
 Sanitize the knife before and after cutting using isopropyl alcohol.
 Dig up the rooted sections, plant them out of direct sunlight in a planting mix of 1 part peat moss and 1 part vermiculite and water regularly.
 Use a pot with drainage holes for the ivy.

 When English ivy completes its spring and summer growth, take cuttings to propagate ivy plants.
 Use a sharp, disinfected knife to cut an ivy runner into 3-inch sections with a node in the center of each section.
 Remove the leaves from the bottom 1 inch of the cutting, and bury it 1 inch deep in a growing flat or pot with holes in the bottom and filled with a mix of 1 part peat moss and 1 part vermiculite.

 Place the flat or pot in a tray of water until the surface is moist, then allow it to drain.
 Cover the cuttings with burlap or cheesecloth, put them in indirect light and water regularly to keep them from drying out.
 The cuttings will begin to harden in about a week and root in one to two months.

 Root Ivy in Water